Durable Quality & Reasonable Prices

 F24 Imperial War Ensign (World War I) Flags

-This was the war ensign used from 1867 to 1919.
+This was the Imperial German War Ensign used from 1867 to 1919.
 When in 1888, Wilhelm II succeeded to the Second Reich throne, the eagle on the Prussian and Imperial arms were redesigned and used until the end of World War I.

 Historical Facts: After the National Socialist Machtergreifung, or Seizure of Power, on 30 January 1933, the defunct Weimar Republics black-red-yellow colors were happily discarded for what many observers believed was Germanys most attractive flag.
 Influenced by World War Ones Imperial Naval ensign, it did indeed fly from the stern of every ship in the Kriegsmarine, or German Navy.
 It also flew atop every German government building until 1945, and is still generally recognized as the foremost representative banner of the Third Reich. - Marc Roland